Thanks for looking up my bio on qrz.com !

 a marriage took me to places in southern Germany.

-In May 1995 with a VE-team on Bitburg AirForce Base,
+With a VE-team on Bitburg AirForce Base in May 1995,

 I got my US ticket as AB7IY (extra class) after having